TreyThomas93/python-trading-bot-with-thinkorswim/README.md

 ## Description

 - This program is an automated trading bot that uses TDAmeritrades Thinkorswim trading platform's scanners and alerts systems to place trades dynamically using the TDAmeritrade API.

-- _ATTENTION:_ This branch is a simpler and grossly reduced version of the original branch.
-It allows for a very basic and simple code base to focus on the main components of the program.
-The main things removed from the program were methods that were used to collect data for a web app I created to display my program results.
-Therefore, it wasn't necessary for the program to work properly for it's intended purposes.
-I also removed the OPTIONS handler.
-You could always re-add these methods and functionality to your code.
-I also revised on how the scanner names are formated and removed unnecessary collections in Mongo, so please check out the rest of this updated README.
+This handles both EQUITY and OPTIONS.

 ## Table Of Contents